 RFID tags are printed with a corresponding visual ID number so you can read them visually or with an electronic scanner — called an RFID scanner or reader.

-You can read tags in 2 ways:
+You can read tags:

 It's easier to read a tag before it's on an animal.
 After they've been tagged it may be difficult to get close enough to safely read the printing.

 If you don't have a scanner, using a visual panel tag in addition to the NAIT tag can help you identify an animal from a distance.

 NAIT-approved birth tags often come with an RFID tag and a matching visual ID panel tag which are already linked in NAIT.
 You can also choose to use your own type of visual tag and link it to the RFID tag in your NAIT account.

 You can use an electronic scanner to read RFID tags.
 The scanner collects the tag data and saves it into a file.
 You can upload the file to your NAIT account when you register or move your animals.

 Some scanners come with their own mobile apps or computer software that helps you send information to your NAIT account.

 A NAIT-accredited information provider can help you with your NAIT requirements.
 They can read tags, register animals and record animal movements on your behalf.